S3-working-group/s3-practical-guide/docs/role-selection.md

 ---

-<div class="card summary"><div class="card-body">A group process for selecting a person for a role on the strength of the reason.
+<div class="card summary"><div class="card-body">A group process for selecting a person for a role based on the strength of the reason.
 </div></div>

 Instead of simply assigning people for [roles](role.html), or making a choice based only on majority, use the role selection process to: